thiagopradowgu/devstack/README.rst

 Most developers will be best served by working with specific combinations of these services, for example ``make dev.pull.studio`` or ``make dev.up.ecommerce``.
 These will pull in dependencies as needed—starting ecommerce will also start lms, and lms will pull in forums, discovery, and others.
 If you need multiple, they can be listed like ``make dev.up.studio+ecommerce``.
 After the service table below there is a list of some common combinations.

-Instead of a service name or list, you can also run commands like ``make dev.provision`` / ``make dev.pull.large-and-slow`` / ``make dev.up.large-and-slow``.
+Instead of a service name or list, you can also run commands like ``make dev.provision.large-and-slow`` / ``make dev.pull.large-and-slow`` / ``make dev.up.large-and-slow``.
 This is a larger list than most people will need for most of their work, and includes all of the services marked "Default" in the below table.
-(Some of these targets use ``large-and-slow`` in their name as a warning; others may be changed to use this over time.)
 However, you can change this list by modifying the ``DEFAULT_SERVICES`` option as described in the `Advanced Configuration Options`_ section.

 +------------------------------------+-------------------------------------+----------------+--------------+
 | Service                            | URL                                 | Type           | Role         |